Soniya-seervi/JobTracker/README.md

 -> When the user enters the details required, on clicking the submit button, the alert shows that the user created successfully and redirects to the dashboard page.
 If there is any error, then the danger alert is shown on the form.
 -> While the user creating request is send, the submit button gets disabled to prevent the user from sending request again and again.
 -> When the user is registered, the user data, token and location is stored in the local storage as the data in the components is removed on refreshing the page.

+## Login User Server
+-> Morgan package - to log HTTP requests and errors, and simplify the process.
+-> Check if email and password are provided by the user -> Check if user exits by checking the email and finding the match -> Check if password is correct by comparing the passwords.